 - Cook apples in butter in microwave on high for 1 minute.
 Combine apple mixture with sugar and cinnamon sugar mixture until coated.

 - In a separate bowl, whisk together flour, baking powder and salt.
 Set aside.

 - With electric mixer, beat cream cheese and remaining ½ cup brown sugar together until smooth, then add apple sauce, 1 teaspoon lemon juice, vanilla and whipped cream and milk.
 Beat for 30 seconds longer.
 Add egg and mix until incorporated.

 - Gradually add half the flour mixture, then fold in chopped pecans, toffee bits and apple/sugar mixture.
 Add the remaining flour mixture and stir until incorporated.

-- Drop dough onto prepared pans with cookie scoop (about 1 tablespoon sized).
+- Drop cookie dough onto prepared cookie sheet with cookie scoop (about 1 tablespoon sized).

-- Bake in prepared oven for 20 minutes, or until bottoms are browned (these cookies will not brown on top like typical cookies).
-Cool on pan for 5 minutes, then transfer to cooking rack and let cool for another 5 minutes.
+- Bake cookies in prepared oven for 20 minutes, or until bottoms are golden brown (these cookies will not brown on top like typical cookies).
+Cool on pan for 5 minutes, then transfer to wire cooling rack and let cool for another 5 minutes.

-Glaze: Mix powdered sugar and lemon juice together.
+Glaze: Mix powdered sugar and lemon juice together in a small bowl.
 Glaze should be thick, yet pourable.
 (Add more or less sugar or lemon juice to achieve desired consistency).

 - Once cookies are cooled, drizzle glaze over cookies using a spoon (or put glaze in a ziplock bag and snip off a small corner then drizzle.)